ibm-cloud-docs/account/known-issues.md

 ## {{site.data.keyword.Bluemix_notm}} IAM limits
 {: #iam_limits}

-The following table lists the maximum limits for {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) resources.
-These limits apply to any user who can create {{site.data.keyword.Bluemix_notm}} IAM resources.
+The following table lists the maximum limits for IAM resources.
+These limits apply to any user who can create IAM resources.
 If a limit is exceeded, you receive an exception and are not allowed to create any new resources beyond that limit.
 {:shortdesc}

 | Resource                               | Max  |